Ryan Fraser

+He started his professional playing career for Aberdeen before joining Bournemouth in 2013.
+Fraser spent the 2015–16 season on loan at Ipswich Town.
+After leaving Bournemouth in 2020, he signed for Newcastle United.
+In 2023, Fraser joined Southampton on loan before joining the club permanently in 2024.

+He represented the Scotland under-19 and under-21 team, and made his full international debut in June 2017.

 Club career

 Aberdeen

 Fraser signed for Aberdeen in May 2010, aged 16, after leaving Kincorth Academy.
 He made his debut for the first team against Heart of Midlothian in October 2010.
 Fraser made a significant impression in the Aberdeen first team during the early part of the 2012–13 Scottish Premier League season, winning the Young Player of the Month award for September and October 2012.
 Aberdeen manager Craig Brown expressed concerns at this time that opposing teams were targeting Fraser with tough tackling.
 Fraser rejected a contract extension with Aberdeen on 7 December 2012.

-AFC Bournemouth
+Bournemouth

-Fraser signed a three-year contract with League One club AFC Bournemouth on 18 January 2013.
+Fraser signed a three-year contract with League One club Bournemouth on 18 January 2013.
 Bournemouth paid Aberdeen a transfer fee of £400,000 to complete the deal.
 During his first season, Fraser helped Bournemouth gain promotion to the Championship.
 After Bournemouth were promoted to the Premier League in 2015, Fraser was loaned to Championship club Ipswich Town for the 2015–16 season.

 Fraser scored his first Premier League goal on 4 December 2016, in a 4–3 win against Liverpool.
 He entered the game as a second-half substitute, when Bournemouth trailed 2–0.
 Fraser won a penalty kick for the first Bournemouth goal, scored the second and provided an assist for the third goal.

 Fraser scored both Bournemouth goals in a 2–1 win against Everton on 30 December 2017.
 He ranked highly in the assists chart during the 2018–19 Premier League season with 14 assists and 7 goals, leading to transfer speculation linking him with a move to Arsenal.
 No summer move materialised and Fraser admitted in January 2020 that this speculation had caused a decline in his performances during the 2019–20 season.
 With his contract due to expire on 30 June 2020, Fraser rejected the offer of a short-term extension to play the rest of Bournemouth's matches in the 2019–20 season, which was interrupted by the coronavirus pandemic, as he did not want to risk injury.
 Manager Eddie Howe later confirmed that Fraser would not play for the club again.